Alan258IMP/Alan258IMP/README.md

 I am Alan Li, a physics graduate interested in programming.

+Since my second year of university, I noticed that various fields of physics (such as particle physics and space physics) have shifted from building physics models to training black-box models with large amounts of experimental data.
+To gain more insight into the field of Data Science & Machine Learning, I self-studied the “Methods for Data Science” course at the Mathematics department in Year 3, and have since been more and more interested in the applications of ML.
-I love learning new skills and trying out new things.
-I have been particularly interested in machine learning since I found its applications in various fields of physics (such as quantum information and space weather forecasting) back when I was in university.
-I found the applications of machine learning even more exciting in the industry than in academia, which is why I joined AiCore, an industry-informed hands-on accelerator for AI and Machine Learning training.
-I eagerly want to see the power of machine learning in the real world, continuously develop new skills by following the progress of this fast-moving field, and master as many skills as I can in my twenties.
+After I graduated, I further honed my skills by completing an industry-informed Data Science and Machine Learning training course at AiCore.
+Through this course, I gained hands-on experience working with libraries such as Sklearn, PyTorch, and TensorFlow, as well as building databases with PostgreSQL and AWS.
+After finishing this course, I am ready to apply my skills in the industry.
+I am eager to see the power of machine learning in the real world, continuously develop new skills by following the progress of this fast-moving field, and master as many skills as I can in my twenties.

 📫 alanegg@outlook.com